 Edo period, first half of 17th century

-Pair of six-panel folding screens; ink, color, and gold on gilded paper
+Pair of six-panel folding screens; ink and color on gilded paper

 Donated to The Metropolitan Museum of Art, New York by the Mary and Jackson Burke Foundation in 2015